godotengine/godot-docs/classes/class_poolrealarray.rst

 Description
 -----------

-Real Array.
-Array of floating point values.
-Can only contain floats.
-Optimized for memory usage, can't fragment the memory.
+An :ref:`Array<class_Array>` specifically designed to hold floating point values (:ref:`float<class_float>`).
+Optimized for memory usage, does not fragment the memory.
 Note that this type is passed by value and not by reference.

 Method Descriptions
 -------------------